 - Recording voiceovers (if they are needed for your project)

 - Capturing b-roll (extra footage that is used to support your story)

 - Final Delivery

-Few people think about this one - which is why it's so important.
+Few people think about this one initially, but it’s crucial.
 When the project is done, who owns the raw video and the finished product?

 Typically, the production company, as the actual producer, owns those files and all rights to the footage unless otherwise specified.
 And since video takes time and resources to duplicate, it's worth discussing whether you want to spend the money to get those raw files (which would also require more editing in order to use again), or whether the video production company should store them for possible future use.
 And if they do, for how long?

 Every video company has slightly different payment terms, but it's important to understand how they work.
 Will you pay for the project on the front end, upon receipt, or somewhere in between?
 Nail down the details in advance.

 Paying a percentage upfront, more when shooting is complete, and the rest upon delivery of the final video is a fairly common breakdown, but some production companies do this differently.
 Like everything else, make sure you have these terms in writing.

 PRO TIP: When dealing with an end-of-quarter or end-of-year "use it or lose it" budget, you can always offer to pay for the entire project upfront.

 A video producer’s job is to understand all the details of a video project and how they fit together.
 Still, when you are working with a partner company, you’ll want to make sure you understand exactly what is included with your project and what is not.
 Remember to skim through this checklist after you've gotten your proposal to make sure that all the details are included.